-Competences: Content Generales Goals Characteristics of serial and parallel devices Abstracting device differences • Explain the key difference between serial and paralled devices and identify the conditions in which each appropriate [Familiarity] • Buffering strategies • Identify the relationship between the physical hard • Direct memory access ware and the virtual devices maintained by the or erating system [Familiarity] • Recovery from failures • Explain buffering and describe strategies for implementing it [Familiarity] • Differentiate the mechanisms used in interfacing range of devices (including hand-held devices, ne works, multimedia) to a computer and explain the implications of these for the design of an operating system [Familiarity] • Describe the advantages and disadvantages of direct memory access and discuss the circumstance in which its use is warranted [Familiarity] • Identify the requirements for failure recovery [Familiarity] • Implement a simple device driver for a range of po sible devices [Usage]
+Competences: Content Generales Goals Characteristics of serial and parallel devicesAbstracting device differences • Explain the key difference between serial and parallel devices and identify the conditions in which each is appropriate [Familiarity] • Buffering strategies • Identify the relationship between the physical hard- • Direct memory access ware and the virtual devices maintained by the op erating system [Familiarity] • Recovery from failures • Explain buffering and describe strategies for implementing it [Familiarity] • Differentiate the mechanisms used in interfacing a range of devices (including hand-held devices, net works, multimedia) to a computer and explain the implications of these for the design of an operating system [Familiarity] • Describe the advantages and disadvantages of direct memory access and discuss the circumstance in which its use is warranted [Familiarity] • Identify the requirements for failure recovery [Famil iarity] • Implement a simple device driver for a range of pos- sible devices [Usage] Readings: Avi Silberschatz (2012), Stallings (2005) Dahlin (2014) , Tanenbaum (2006), Tanenbaum (2001), Anderson and

-UNIT 9: File Systems (6)

 Competences:

 Content Generales Goals

 Files: data, metadata, operations, organization, buffering, sequential, nonsequential.
 Directories: contents and structure.
 File systems: partitioning, mount/unmount, virtual file systems.
 Standard implementation techniques Memory-mapped files Special-purpose file systems.
-Naming, searching, access, backups Journaling and log-structured file systems Describe the choices to be made in designing file systems [Familiarity] Compare and contrast different approaches to file organization, recognizing the strengths and weaknesses of each [Assessment] Summarize how hardware developments have led to changes in the priorities for the design and the management of file systems [Familiarity] Summarize the use of journaling and how log-structured file systems enhance fault tolerance [Familiarity]
+Naming, searching, access, backups Journaling and log-structured file systems Describe the choices to be made in designing file systems [Familiarity] Compare and contrast different approaches to file or ganization, recognizing the strengths and weaknesse of each [Assessment] Summarize how hardware developments have led t changes in the priorities for the design and the mar agement of file systems [Familiarity] Summarize the use of journaling and how log structured file systems enhance fault tolerance [Familiarity]

-Readings: Avi Silberschatz (2012), Stallings (2005), T Dahlin (2014) Tanenbaum (2006), Tanenbaum (2001), Anderson and
+Readings: Avi Silberschatz (2012), Stallings (2005), Tanenbaum (2006), Tanenbaum (2001), Anderson and Dahlin (2014)

-UNIT 10: Real Time and Embedded Systems (6)

-Competences:
+Competences: 1

 Content Generales Goals

-Process and task scheduling Memory/disk management requirements in a real-time environment Failures, risks, and recovery.
-Special concerns in real-time systems Describe what makes a system a real-time system [Familiarity] Explain the presence of and describe the characteristics of latency in real-time systems [Familiarity] Summarize special concerns that real-time systems present, including risk, and how these concerns are addressed [Familiarity]
+Process and task scheduling Memory/disk management requirements in a real- time environment Failures, risks, and recovery.
+Special concerns in real-time systems Describe what makes a system a real-time system [Familiarity] Explain the presence of and describe the character istics of latency in real-time systems [Familiarity] Summarize special concerns that real-time system present, including risk, and how these concerns ar addressed [Familiarity]

-Readings: Avi Silberschatz (2012), Stallings (2005), Tanenbaum (2006), Tanenbaum (2001), Anderson and

 Dahlin (2014)